 How to administer Azure Cache for Redis

-The Reboot blade allows you to reboot one or more nodes of your cache.
-This reboot capability enables you to test your application for resiliency if there is a failure of a cache node.
+On the left, Reboot allows you to reboot one or more nodes of your cache.
+This reboot capability enables you to test your application for resiliency if there's a failure of a cache node.

-Select the nodes to reboot and click Reboot.
+Select the nodes to reboot and select Reboot.

 If you have a premium cache with clustering enabled, you can select which shards of the cache to reboot.

-To reboot one or more nodes of your cache, select the desired nodes and click Reboot.
-If you have a premium cache with clustering enabled, select the desired shards to reboot and then click Reboot.
+To reboot one or more nodes of your cache, select the nodes and select Reboot.
+If you have a premium cache with clustering enabled, select the shards to reboot and then select Reboot.
 After a few minutes, the selected nodes reboot, and are back online a few minutes later.

-The impact on client applications varies depending on which nodes that you reboot.
+The effect on your client applications varies depending on which nodes you reboot.

 - Master - When the primary node is rebooted, Azure Cache for Redis fails over to the replica node and promotes it to primary.
 During this failover, there may be a short interval in which connections may fail to the cache.

-- Replica - When the replica node is rebooted, there is typically no impact to cache clients.
+- Replica - When the replica node is rebooted, there's typically no effect on the cache clients.

-- Both primary and replica - When both cache nodes are rebooted, all data is lost in the cache and connections to the cache fail until the primary node comes back online.
-If you have configured data persistence, the most recent backup is restored when the cache comes back online, but any cache writes that occurred after the most recent backup are lost.
+- Both primary and replica - When both cache nodes are rebooted, you lose all data in the cache and connections to the cache fail until the primary node comes back online.
+If you have configured data persistence, the most recent backup is restored when the cache comes back online.
+However, any cache writes that occurred after the most recent backup are lost.